 After all, I came here in search of old Inca ruins in the jungle, but here I was in the desert in Ica near Paracas.
 For the adventurous soul it turned out there were a lot of things to do in Paracas.
 Like most tourists, my first plan was to take a direct bus to Arequipa and then Cusco to visit the famous Machu Pichu.

 My three days in Paracas turned out to be quite different from what I was expecting to see in Peru and only shows the diversity of this country.
-Among the things to do in Paracas are desolate desert landscapes, vineyards and great opportunities to spot wildlife
+Among the other things to do in Paracas are desolate desert landscapes, vineyards and great opportunities to spot wildlife

 The best things to do in Paracas